cosmic-plus/js-cosmic-lib/howto/10-specs-query.md

 ## Fields

-### Transaction fields
+### Meta Fields

-Those fields may be used in any transaction and are all of them are optionals.
-For multi-operations links, `source` will become the default source for any operation that doesn't define one.
-In cosmic links, having a `source` is optional as the source can be set by the wallet service when signing.
+Those fields contains data that is not strictly-speaking part of the transaction object, but that is essential to its validation.
+Those fields are optional.

 #### network

-> &network=["public"|"test"|{passphrase}]
+> &network=public|test|{passphrase}

 Tie the transaction to a specific network.
+Network-less transaction requests are interpreted as transactions that can be validated on any network.

 #### horizon